 What Are Veneers?

 Veneers are super thin, custom-made shells that are bonded to the teeth to create a “makeover effect.”
-There are different options for the material the shell is made of and for the amount of prep work involved (we’ll explain this below).
+There are different options for shell material and for the amount of prep work involved (we’ll explain this below).
 Your dentist will evaluate your teeth and help you decide which material and amount of prep is right for you.

 Types of Veneers

 Veneers can be made with either porcelain or composite material.
-However, porcelain veneers are much more likely to be recommended.
+However, most dentists recommend porcelain.
 Porcelain veneers have a more natural quality and can match the color of tooth enamel very closely.
 Composite material is also more likely to stain, while porcelain veneers are generally stain-resistant.

-Porcelain veneers also take the top spot in terms of durability.
-While composite veneers typically last about 4 – 8 years, porcelain veneers can last up to 15 years before needing to be restored or replaced.
+Another reason porcelain is the more common choice?
+They’re durable.
+Composite veneers typically last about 4 – 8 years, while porcelain veneers can last up to 15 years before they need to be restored or replaced.
 Still, this added durability comes at a price.
 Composite veneers cost about $300 – $1,000 per tooth, while porcelain veneers cost a whopping $1,000 – $2,500 per tooth.

-Whether you receive composite or porcelain veneers, your teeth will still need to be “prepped” during one of the first steps of treatment.
+Whether you receive composite or porcelain veneers, your teeth will still need to be “prepped” beforehand.
 The prepping process involves a dentist shaving down a thin layer of enamel on your teeth to make room for the veneers to fit over the top.
 This process is permanent.
 So, it’s important to be very sure of your decision before getting veneers.

 To mitigate the loss of tooth enamel, dentists offer minimal or low-prep options as well.
-These options require less shaving than typical veneer prep and are the more favorable option among dentists.
+These options require less shaving than typical veneer prep and are more favorable among dentists.

 Pros and Cons of Veneers